 I've visited Zion National Park at least forty times.
 My parents grew up in Cedar City and my dad took us here – usually with a van full of cousins – every year.
 Then I spent three years at Southern Utah University, which is just 45 minutes from the park.

-Now I live in Northern Utah, but I keep returning to Zion National Park with my family because it's my happy place.
+Now I live in Northern Utah, but I keep returning to Zion National Park with my family because it's such a special place.

 The “perfect” place to stay is the one that best fits your itinerary, budget, and family.
 Whether you want to focus on Zion National Park or find a central base for all the parks, monuments, and activities in the area, my goal is to help point you in the right direction.